Alchemy: Islamic world

 After the fall of the Roman Empire, the focus of alchemical development moved to the Islamic World.
 Much more is known about Islamic alchemy because it was better documented: indeed, most of the earlier writings that have come down through the years were preserved as Arabic translations.
 The word alchemy itself was derived from the Arabic word al-kīmiyā (الكيمياء).
 The early Islamic world was a melting pot for alchemy.
 Platonic and Aristotelian thought, which had already been somewhat appropriated into hermetical science, continued to be assimilated during the late 7th and early 8th centuries through Syriac translations and scholarship.

 In the late ninth and early tenth centuries, the Arabic works attributed to Jābir ibn Hayyān (Latinized as "Geber" or "Geberus") introduced a new approach to alchemy.
 Paul Kraus, who wrote the standard reference work on Jabir, put it as follows:

 Islamic philosophers also made great contributions to alchemical hermeticism.
 The most influential author in this regard was arguably Jabir.
 Jabir's ultimate goal was Takwin, the artificial creation of life in the alchemical laboratory, up to, and including, human life.
-He analyzed each Aristotelian element in terms of four basic qualities of hotness, coldness, dryness, and moistness.
+He analysed each Aristotelian element in terms of four basic qualities of hotness, coldness, dryness, and moistness.
 According to Jabir, in each metal two of these qualities were interior and two were exterior.
 For example, lead was externally cold and dry, while gold was hot and moist.
 Thus, Jabir theorized, by rearranging the qualities of one metal, a different metal would result.
 By this reasoning, the search for the philosopher's stone was introduced to Western alchemy.
 Jabir developed an elaborate numerology whereby the root letters of a substance's name in Arabic, when treated with various transformations, held correspondences to the element's physical properties.

-The elemental system used in medieval alchemy also originated with Jabir.
-His original system consisted of seven elements, which included the five classical elements (aether, air, earth, fire, and water) in addition to two chemical elements representing the metals: sulphur, "the stone which burns", which characterized the principle of combustibility, and mercury, which contained the idealized principle of metallic properties.
-Shortly thereafter, this evolved into eight elements, with the Arabic concept of the three metallic principles: sulphur giving flammability or combustion, mercury giving volatility and stability, and salt giving solidity.
 The atomic theory of corpuscularianism, where all physical bodies possess an inner and outer layer of minute particles or corpuscles, also has its origins in the work of Jabir.

 From the 9th to 14th centuries, alchemical theories faced criticism from a variety of practical Muslim chemists, including Alkindus, Abū al-Rayhān al-Bīrūnī, Avicenna and Ibn Khaldun.
 In particular, they wrote refutations against the idea of the transmutation of metals.

 From the 14th century onwards, many materials and practices originally belonging to Indian alchemy (Rasayana) were assimilated in the Persian texts written by Muslim scholars.